 An easy thing you can throw away is tarnished fake jewelry!

-It looks horrible and, unfortunately, there is nothing we can do about them.
+It looks horrible and, unfortunately, there is nothing we can do to make it look better.

 7 – Too many throw pillows

 I’m surprised that so many people love having tons of throw pillows on their beds.

 Yes, they look good, but they’re a big hassle to remove every night and put back every morning.

 So I prefer not to have any throw pillows on my bed.

 I find that, since my bed linens are beautiful, I don’t need anything else to make everything look nice.

 This may not be for everyone, so it’s totally okay if you like having throw pillows on your bed.
 You can still have a minimalist bedroom!

 But I recommend that you think about the best number for you.